coq/coq/doc/sphinx/language/gallina-specification-language.rst

 :token:`ident` where :token:`qualid` must denote a constructor.
 There should be exactly one branch for every constructor of :math:`I`.

-The :token:`return_type` expresses the type returned by the whole match expression.
+The :token:`return_type_opt` expresses the type returned by the whole match expression.
 There are several cases.
-In the *non dependent* case, all branches have the same type, and the :token:`return_type` is the common type of branches.
-In this case, :token:`return_type` can usually be omitted as it can be inferred from the type of the branches [2]_.
+In the *non dependent* case, all branches have the same type, and the :token:`return_type_opt` is the common type of branches.
+In this case, :token:`return_type_opt` can usually be omitted as it can be inferred from the type of the branches [2]_.

 In the *dependent* case, there are three subcases.
 In the first subcase,